quickwit-oss/quickwit/docs/logs-management/overview.md

 You can also send your logs to this index by using the [ingest API](/docs/reference/rest-api.md#ingest-data-into-an-index).

-In 0.5, Quickwit does not start an OTLP HTTP service, if you need it, but please [open an issue](https://github.com/quickwit-oss/quickwit).
+In 0.5, Quickwit does not start an OTLP HTTP service, if you need it, please [open an issue](https://github.com/quickwit-oss/quickwit).

 ## OpenTelemetry logs data model